mickomso/taskManager/README.md

 - List all tasks
 - Create a new task
 - Delete a task
-- Update an specific field from a task
+- Update a specific field from a task
 - Update a task

 In order to save the data and be able to make changes on it, it has been included on the project an H2 embedded database.